-Professors Biggs, Minton, Nordschow (Director), Smith, Summers; Associate Professors Griep, Moorehead; Assistant Professors Benz, Bonderman, Hicks, Jung, Oei, Proksch; Instructors Dritsas, Feeley (Coordinator), Friedman, Hocker, Lee, Lehman, Young; Lecturers Cain, Mallette
+Professors Hubbard, Minton, Nordschow (Director), Summers; Assistant Professors Benz, Jung, Parekh, Sanghvi; Instructors Dritsas, Feeley, Hocker, Lee, Lehman, Young

-Medical technology is a rapidly growing profession associated with the latest advances in clinical laboratory medicine.
-The medical technologist performs laboratory tests that reveal the presence of abnormalities of the blood or body tissues by using chemical analyzers, electronic cell counters, as well as other types of sophisticated laboratory equipment.
 The first three years of the medical technology curriculum are designed to provide a broadly based background in chemistry and the biological sciences, as well as opportunity to elect courses from the humanities.
 The fourth calendar year is spent in a combined tutorial-didactic experience in a clinical laboratory.
-After graduation students are eligible to apply for examination for certification by the Board of Registry of the American Society of Clinical Pathologists.
+After graduation, students are eligible to apply for examination for certification by the Board of Registry of the American Society of Clinical Pathologists.